encode/django-rest-framework/docs/api-guide/permissions.md

 Often when you're using object level permissions you'll also want to [filter the queryset][filtering] appropriately, to ensure that users only have visibility onto instances that they are permitted to view.

+Because the `get_object()` method is not called, object level permissions from the `has_object_permission()` method **are not applied** when creating objects.
+In order to restrict object creation you need to implement the permission check either in your Serializer class or override the `perform_create()` method of your ViewSet class.

 ## Setting the permission policy

 The default permission policy may be set globally, using the `DEFAULT_PERMISSION_CLASSES` setting.
 For example.